supercam19/Better-Tellraws/README.md

 # Better-Tellraws
- An easier way to write tellraws. by supercam19
+ An easier way to write tellraws.
+By supercam19

 I would add more features, but I'm not sure what else I can add.

 # Installing